nk8bnj/weather-app-frontend/README.md

   </a>
 </p>

 > Important!
 The server is located on render.com, and for the initial load, you need to wait 50 seconds.
+[Backend Link](https://github.com/nk8bnj/weather-app-backend)

 <h2 align="center">Technologies Used</h2>